UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 WARNING: If you are running the v1 polyglot harmony nodeserver it will not longer work after this one is installed.
 But, initially I would advise everyone to install this in a new slot and leave the old one running.
 If you go back to the old one you will need manually re-install the older version of pyharmony if you have polyglot v1 and v2 running on the same machine.

 IMPORTANT: The latest harmony hub firmware broke access, you must manually enable xmpp for each hub in the Harmony App:  https://community.logitech.com/s/question/0D55A00008D4bZ4SAJ/harmony-hub-firmware-update-fixes-vulnerabilities
+1. Connect to one of your Hubs in the Harmony App
+2. Select Menu -> Harmony Setup -> Add/Edit Devices & Activities
+3. Select Remote & Hub -> Enable XMPP
+You have to do this for every hub.

 1. Make sure your Harmony Hubs have a static IP assigned.
 The nodeserver can not re-find the hub if it changes IP addresses.
 This may be fixed in the future.